willhansen/kotlin/libraries/tools/gradle/kotlin-compiler-args-properties/Readme.md

 This plugin should be also added similar way into any included build.

-**NOTE**: Build logic (for example `buildSrc`) and projects building Gradle plugins written in Kotlin should not apply this plugin, as Gradle Kotlin runtime most probably will not be compatible with values under-the-test (for example language version '2.0').
+**NOTE**: Build logic (for example `buildSrc`) and projects building Gradle plugins written in Kotlin should not apply this plugin, as Gradle Kotlin runtime most probably will not be compatible with konstues under-the-test (for example language version '2.0').